 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking budesonide nasal spray, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under 6 years of age.
+This medication should not be used to treat or prevent nasal polyps in children under 12 years of age.

 There may be an interaction between budesonide and any of the following: